TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          string

    Description
-         If not empty, then insert an icon linking to the typo3/alt\_doc.php with some parameters to build and backend user edit form for certain fields.
+         If not empty, then insert an icon linking to typo3/sysext/backend/Classes/Controller/EditDocumentController.php
+         (typo3/alt\_doc.php) with some parameters to build and backend user edit form for certain fields.

          The value of this property is a list of fields from a table to edit.
          It's assumed that the current record of the cObj is the record to be edited.